-A VIABLE ESG INVESTMENT
+A VIABLE IMPACT INVESTMENT

 A Competitive New Asset Class

-Interest among institutional real estate investors in workforce housing and ESG-focused investments is growing.
+Interest among institutional real estate investors in workforce housing and Impact-focused investments is growing.
 Meanwhile, demand is surging for affordable rental housing for moderate-income households as the transition to homeownership becomes unobtainable for many.